SublimeText/GoToEndOfLineOrScope/README.md

 - `scope` - the scope to move the cursor before, if it is at the end of the line
 - `extend` - whether or not to extend the selection
 - `eol_first` - whether or not the cursor should go to the end of the line first or the beginning of the specified scope
+- `before_whitespace` - whether or not the cursor should go to the beginning of any whitespace that occurs immediately before the specified scope